THE BELL & HOWELL 2709

 Bell & Howell 2709 on the set of La Boheme 1926, with left to right, Cinematographer Hendrik Sartov, Director King Vidor, Producer Irving Thalberg and Lillian Gish

-Charlie Chaplin filming The Gold Rush in Truckee, California, 1925 with a cadre of Bell & Howell 2709's.
-Cameraman Roland Totheroh with the beard, dark sweater and knitted cap is seen just to the left behind Chaplin
+Charlie Chaplin filming The Gold Rush in Truckee, California, 1925 with a group of Bell & Howell 2709's.
+Chaplin's primary cameraman Roland "Rollie" Totheroh with the beard, dark sweater and knitted cap is seen just to the left behind Chaplin

 Bell & Howell Authorized Dealer Merit Award

 Please bear with me while I set up the next shot!